 Lake Rotoiti’s full name is Te Roto-Whaiti-i-kite-ai-a-Ihenga-i-Ariki-ai-a Kahumatamomoe.
-Discovered by the Maori explorer Īhenga, credited with discovering Lake Rotorua as well as numerous other features throughout the North Island.
-Legend dictates that Īhenga travelled inland on an expedition to explore the area with his dog Potakatawhiti, who disappeared for some time and upon return vomited up whitebait, realizing he must then be near water, Īhenga ended up on the shores of a pristine lake in the mouth of a bay which decieved Īhenga into thinking the lake was very small, thus coining the name lake Rotoiti or Te Roto-Whaiti-i-kite-ai-a-Ihenga-i-Ariki-ai-a Kahumatamomoe which translated means “The Small Lake Discovered By Īhenga”
+The lake was discovered by the Māori explorer Īhenga, who was also credited with discovering Lake Rotorua as well as several other landmarks on the North Island.
+Legend dictates that Īhenga traveled inland on an expedition to explore the area with his dog Potakatawhiti, who disappeared for some time.
+Upon its return, the dog regurgitated whitebait.
+Realizing that he must be near a body of water, Īhenga ended up on the shores of a pristine lake in the mouth of a small bay.
+His first impression of the lake deceived Īhenga into thinking it was not of great size, thus coining the name Lake Rotoiti or Te Roto-Whaiti-i-kite-ai-a-Ihenga-i-Ariki-ai-a Kahumatamomoe, which translated means “The Small Lake Discovered By Īhenga”.